devops329/devops/instruction/playwright/playwright.md

   await page.getByRole('button', { name: '+' }).click();
 ```

-Using the `expect` function we can assert that the desired changes happened in reaction to our clicks.
-Either that something was visible or that it contained certain text.
+Using the `expect` function we can assert that the desired changes happened in reaction to our clicks, either that something was visible or that it contained certain text.

 ```sh
   await expect(page.getByText('🍕🍕🍕')).toBeVisible();